tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/install_wsl.md

 ## Troubleshoot WSL

-- If there is problem WSL component installation, you can checked and uncheck the component `Virtual Machine Platform`.
+- If there is problem with WSL component installation, you can checked and uncheck the component `Virtual Machine Platform`.

 ![assets/wsl/wsl_component.png](assets/wsl/wsl_component.png)